One

 neighboring Harrison Hill rise up in the middle of the

-southwest of Sunnyside, and it is that increased elevation
+Yakima Valley west southwest of Sunnyside, and it is

-landscape and that of many other areas of Eastern
+the Yakima Valley landscape, and that of many other areas

-dramatic and repetitive onslaught of the Missoula Floods
+the dramatic and repetitive onslaught of the Missoula

-that marked the end of the last ice age.
-Even the
+Floods that marked the end of the last ice age.

-course of the ancient Columbia River was cut off and
+Even the course of the ancient Columbia River was cut

 The rise in